Two-dimensional quantum antiferromagnets: Antiferromagnets on the kagome lattice

 \subsubsection{Ground-state energy per spin}

-The Heisenberg model on the kagome lattice has an extremely low energy per bond ($\langle{\bf S}_i.{\bf S}_j\rangle\simeq -0.44)$ $ \sim 87\%$ of the energy per bond in an isolated triangle.
-On this lattice the energy per bond of the spin-$\frac{1}{2}$ system is much lower than the classical energy $\frac {E_{qu.}}{E_{cl.}} \sim 1.74$, a ratio much larger than in any other 2D magnet, that can only be compared to the value obtained for the Bethe chain (1.77).
+All these results agree on the extremely low energy per bond of the ground state ($\langle{2\vec S}_i\cdot{\vec S}_j\rangle\simeq -0.438)$ $ \sim 87\%$ of the energy per bond in an isolated triangle.
+On this lattice the energy per bond of the spin-$\frac{1}{2}$ system is much lower than the classical energy, $\frac {E_{qu.}}{E_{cl.}} \sim 1.74$, a ratio much larger than in any other 2D magnet, that can only be compared to the value obtained for the Bethe chain (1.77).
 The kagome lattice is the 2D lattice which offers the largest stabilization due to quantum fluctuations.